 Win a scholarship.

-The Service Entrepreneurship Competition is a social entrepreneurship case competition open to all high school seniors in the U.S. Students must apply to PC by December 1 and may work individually or in teams of two or three.
+The Service Entrepreneurship Competition is a social entrepreneurship case competition open to all high school seniors and transfer students in the U.S. Students must apply to PC by December 15 and may work individually or in teams of two or three.

 Winners will receive one of the following:

-• Winner(s): Full ride scholarship, which includes: tuition, fees, standard housing and unlimited meal plan totaling $55,100 in 2023-2024.
-The total amount for the four-year scholarship is $220,400.
+- Winner(s): Full ride scholarship, which includes: tuition, fees, standard housing and meal plan totaling $57,490 in 2024-2025.
+The total amount for the four-year scholarship is $229,960.
 The winner(s) will also receive coaching, mentoring, and independent study class credit to put their plan into action.

 The winner(s), runner(s)-up, and honorable mention(s) must be admitted to PC to receive scholarships.
 The Service Entrepreneurship Scholarship cannot be combined with other PC merit scholarships or programs.
 If you have already been offered a scholarship, your previous scholarship will be canceled and replaced by the Service Entrepreneurship Scholarship.